simplecrypto/ppagent/README.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^
-If it's not showing up after a minute or two you should first check the logs.
+If stats aren't showing up after a minute or two you should first check the logs.

 On debian these are at:

 .. code-block:: bash